tomburger64/React-Scrimba-Course/meme-generator-fail/README.md

 # React + Vite

+POV: didn't read the instructions properly:
-Copying this project and making it without actually using the API just as the course intends for the following reasons:
+"Copying this project and making it without actually using the API just as the course intends for the following reasons:
 - can't use states yet, the course isn't there yet so idk how to manage an "empty" element
 - unsuccessfully tried to have a variable = to ' "" ' and then changing itself to the url called from the api

-So I'll be cloning this project and doing it the intended way, using an array of objects instead of an API :(
+So I'll be cloning this project and doing it the intended way, using an array of objects instead of an API :("

+Is what I said but I just realised the challenge explicitely says "don't worry about displaying the image yet" I guess I divided the exercise in two now, in this folder I made the API call, in the other I used the mock API data